Yord/pxi/.github/PULL_REQUEST_TEMPLATE.md

 ---
 name: "Bug fix or new feature"
-about: Fixing a problem with pf
+about: Fixing a problem with pxi
 ---

 ## PR Type